French steel firm Ascometal attracts four bidders - unions

-STRASBOURG, France (Reuters) - Troubled French steelmaker Ascometal has drawn interest from four potential buyers, union officials said on Tuesday, with commodity group Liberty House and Swiss steel firm Schmolz + Bickenbach (STLN.S) confirming their interest.
+STRASBOURG, France, Dec 19 (Reuters) - Troubled French steelmaker Ascometal has drawn interest from four potential buyers, including commodity group Liberty House, union officials said on Tuesday.

 Ascometal, which employs more than 1,300 people, filed for court protection last month after weak steel and oil markets in the past two years undermined an attempted recovery following a previous buyout in 2014.